-Light effects, mists, colour trails & reflective optical illusions.
-The Belgian artist Ann Veronica Janssens' (f.
+Light effects, mists, color trails & reflective optical illusions.
+The Belgian artist Ann Veronica Janssens' (b.
 1956) mission is to push our perceptions of the known.

-This is the first time that Ann Veronica Janssens can be experienced in Denmark.
-The exhibition is supported by Lektor Peer Rander Amundsens Legat and The Danish Research Foundation.
-With additional support from Wallonie-Bruxelles International (WBI).
+This was the first time that Ann Veronica Janssens can be experienced in Denmark.

 While the artist openly acknowledges her inspiration from the Californian Light and Space artists of the 1960s as well as from the European tradition from Constructivism to Op Art, for her it has always been about conveying an experience of art by simultaneously stimulating the eyes, body and consciousness, and not about observing art from a distance.

-The exhibition includes works from the early 1990s until the present – and with a new work created specifically for the exhibition.
+The exhibition included works from the early 1990s until the present – and with a new work created specifically for the exhibition.

 Ann Veronica Janssens' works are both a sensory and bodily experience.
-With simple components and materials - such as glass, colour, liquid and light - she investigates what happens when sculpture and space meet.
-Eventhough Janssens seeks no 'control' of either works or viewers, all of her works can be described as sculptures that use the space as a stage for sensory activity.
+With simple components and materials - such as glass, color, liquid, and light - she investigates what happens when sculpture and space meet.
+Even though Janssens seeks no 'control' of either works or viewers, all of her works can be described as sculptures that use the space as a stage for a sensory activity.

 Step into the laboratory of an artist whose main material is light and who invites the spectator to join her in discovering.